ldkong1205/PointCloud-C/README.md

 - [x] Add license.
 See [here](#license) for more details.
 - [x] Release test sets.
 Download ModelNet-C and ShapeNet-C from our <a href="https://pointcloud-c.github.io/home" target='_blank'>project page</a>.
 - [x] Add evaluation scripts for classification models.
-- [ ] Add evaluation scripts for part segmentation models.
+- [x] Add evaluation scripts for part segmentation models.
+- [ ] Add competition details.
 - [ ] Clean and retouch codebase.